Going Dutch: Latin America

-Some Latin American countries use the Spanish phrase pagar a la americana (literally 'to pay American-style').
+Some Hispanic American countries use the Spanish phrase pagar a la americana', which means 'to pay American-style'.

-In Chile and Uruguay, the phrase used is hacer una vaca ('to make a cow').
-In this case, a person is designated as the "bank" (the one who collects the money) and is reimbursed by the others.
+In Chile and Uruguay, hacer una vaca' is a system equivalent to going Dutch, it is translated as 'to make a cow'.
+A person is designated as the one who pays, or the 'bank' (the one who collects the money) and is reimbursed by the others.
 This system is used either when planning things to buy for a party, or when paying the bill in a restaurant.

-In Panama, the phrase mita (or miti) y mita ('half and half') is used; it refers to both "going Dutch" and to splitting the check equally.
+In Panama, 'mita (or miti') y mita', means 'half and half'.
+It refers to both going Dutch and splitting the check equally.

-In Guatemala, a sing-song phrase is used: "A la ley de Cristo, cada quien con su pisto" (lit.
-'By the law of Christ, each one with his own stew').
+In Guatemala, a sing-song phrase is used to refer to 'going Dutch': A la ley de Cristo, cada quien con su pisto', which is translated to 'By the law of Christ, each one with his own stew'.
 Pisto is a stewed dish similar to ratatouille, and is used in this phrase as a stand-in for food in general.

-It is similar in Honduras, where the phrase is "Como dijo Cristo, cada quien con su pisto" (lit.
-'As Christ said, everyone with their own stew').
-In Honduras, the word pisto is commonly used to denote money, rather than the stew itself.
+In Honduras, the phrase used is similar to that in Guatemala: Como dijo Cristo, cada quien con su pisto', which is translated to 'As Christ said, everyone with their own stew'.
+In this case, pisto is instead commonly used to denote money, rather than stew itself.

-In El Salvador, a different rhyming phrase is used: "Ley de Esparta: cada quien paga lo que se harta", which means 'Spartan law: each pays [for] what they eat'.
+In El Salvador, a rhyming phrase is used to refer to 'going Dutch': Ley de Esparta: cada quien paga lo que se harta', which is translated to 'Spartan law: each pays [for] what they eat'.

-A Costa Rican system is known as ir con Cuyo, literally 'to go with Cuyo'—Cuyo is a placeholder name, like "John Doe" in English).
-If one of the diners asks "Quien es Cuyo? ('Who is Cuyo?') another may respond that he or she will pay the bill, or may suggest "cada uno con lo suyo", 'each with his own', meaning each person should pay for what they ate.
+In Costa Rica, 'ir con Cuyo' is a system to determine who pays, it is translated as 'to go with Cuyo' ('Cuyo' is a placeholder name, similar to 'John Doe' in English).
+If one of the diners asks 'Quien es Cuyo?' ('Who is Cuyo?'), another may either respond that they will cover the bill, or may suggest to cada uno con lo suyo' ('each with his own'), meaning to each person should pay for what they ate.

-In Brazil, the slang word rachar is used for the same purpose, or when it is too expensive, the group shares the total so everyone pays the same.
+In Brazil, rachar' is a slang word used for the same purpose, or for when it is too expensive, the group would split the bill equally.

-In Mexico, the phrase [evento] de traje, literally 'a white-tie event' is used in the context where all participants are expected to contribute, either monetarily or in kind.
+In Mexico, 'going Dutch' is called [evento] de traje', which translates to 'a white-tie event', it is used in the context where all participants are expected to contribute, either monetarily or in kind.
 It is derived from the homonyms traje (a conjugation of the verb traer meaning 'I brought') and traje ('suit').